 - By the way, you can always split the harvest days with others on your team – some taking the first Saturday and others the second (or third if there is a third harvest date).
 But please do not abandon your babies!
-Your team will be responsible for harvesting your babies on BOTH Saturdays.
+Your team will be responsible for harvesting your babies on at minimum 2 Saturdays.

 How It Works:

 Information you’ll need for your application: team name, team leader, contact information, harvest team members & e-mails (each team can bring a maximum of 6 people per harvest day, so the maximum number of harvest team members is 12).
 Plus a written or video submission in response to the prompts.

 Step 2: The Masumoto family personally reviews all applications and works hard to match loving adoption applicants with each Elberta and/or Le Grand tree; however, we can only accept a limited number.
 We love that this program is growing!

 Step 5: YOU WILL BE DOING THE HARVESTING and will keep all your organic peaches and/or nectarines (approximately 300-400 pounds or more per tree – all dependent on nature and the weather).
 You must keep the last two Saturdays of July and the first two Saturdays of August committed to harvest.
-We will harvest two consecutive Saturdays within those ranges, possibly a 3rd Saturday as well.
+We will harvest 2 Saturdays within those ranges, possibly a 3rd Saturday as well.